 3. Getting ready for your cruise

-After the booking we have a lot of time to organize your cruise at its best.
+After the booking we have a lot of time to organise your cruise at its best.

-We will gather all the documents we need from you, send you a food provisioning list or, for crewed charters, the more detailed preference list for your life on board, organize required additional services such as transfers or similar and, if requested, prepare a draft itinerary for you and give you all the further information that you may need.
+We will gather all the documents we need from you, send you a food provisioning list or, for crewed charters, the more detailed preference list for your life on board, organise required additional services such as transfers to the charter base or similar and, if requested, prepare a draft itinerary for you and give you all the further information that you may need.

 Once you arrived at the charter base you will meet the base manager or be welcomed directly by the crew.